LHX9988/LHX9988.github.io/_pages/about.md

 Before that, I obtaied my B.Eng. degree from the [Glasgow College, UESTC](https://www.gla.uestc.edu.cn/), which is a join programme between the [UESTC](https://www.uestc.edu.cn/) and the University of Glasgow ([UoG](https://www.gla.ac.uk/)), UK, under the guidance of Prof. [Weijian Chen](https://baike.baidu.com/item/%E9%99%88%E4%BC%9F%E5%BB%BA/10235124).

+Also, I was a Visiting Student at the College of Computing and Data Science (CCDS), Nanyang Technological University ([NTU](https://www.ntu.edu.sg/)) in Singapore, under the guidance of Prof. [Dusit Niyato](https://scholar.google.com.hk/citations?user=T8sVhLMAAAAJ&hl=zh-CN) (Fellow of IEEE), from May 2025 to November 2025, and a Visiting Research Fellow at the Department of Electrical and Computer Engineering, Sungkyunkwan University ([SKKU](https://www.skku.edu/eng/index.do)) in South Korea, under the guidance of Prof. [Dong In Kim](https://scholar.google.com.hk/citations?user=v2chr7kAAAAJ&hl=zh-CN) (Life Fellow of IEEE, Fellow of KAST, and Member of NAEK), form May 2026 to June 2026.
 At this moment, my research interests are Blockchain, Internet of Things, Networks, Trustworthy LLM, Energy Informatics, and so on.
-Also, I was a Visiting Student at the College of Computing and Data Science (CCDS), Nanyang Technological University ([NTU](https://www.ntu.edu.sg/)) in Singapore, under the guidance of Prof. [Dusit Niyato](https://scholar.google.com.hk/citations?user=T8sVhLMAAAAJ&hl=zh-CN), from May 2025 to November 2025.

 # Awards